 When you apply for a licence, authority or proof of age card, your photo will be captured digitally and securely stored by the department.
-Prior to issuing the card, your photo will be compared with the images stored on the department’s database.
-If there is a match, the card will not be issued and the matter further investigated and, where appropriate, referred to the Police for further action.
+Before issuing the card, your photo will be compared with the images stored on the department’s database.
+If there is a match, the card will not be issued and the matter further investigated and, where appropriate, referred to the police for further action.

 Facial image recognition will reduce the likelihood of one person unlawfully holding multiple cards in different names.
 It will also assist in identifying if people try to obtain cards using fake or stolen identity documents, helping to protect Queenslanders against identity theft and fraud.